Thank you for the opportunity to submit to this important and timely review of the National Medicines Policy.

 A great step forward has been the introduction of the ‘Project Orbis’ initiative, as well as the implementation of a TGA priority and provisional approval pathway.

 ST applauds this program, which has enabled data sharing between the US FDA and other international regulators to accelerate approval of new therapies and technologies in areas of high unmet need, particularly in oncology and haematology.

-But the TGA approval of this therapy is only a first step, and there is currently no mechanism to progress a PBS submission to ensure affordable patient access via a similar ‘provisional’ PBAC channel.
+But the fast-tracked TGA provisional approval of these therapies is only a first step, and there is currently no mechanism to progress a PBS submission to ensure affordable patient access via a similar ‘provisional’ PBAC channel.
 This means eligible patients are paying thousands of dollars to access this therapy.

 Under the existing framework, it will be several years before the Phase 3 confirmatory study reads out, which then enables a PBS application to proceed.